-• Now that you are familiar with how the Dynapix option behaves, the idea is to select a set of references that results in the autoboxing of as many good particles as possible.
+Now that you are familiar with how the Dynapix option behaves, the idea is to select a set of references that results in the autoboxing of as many good particles as possible.
 Once you are satisfied the autoboxing results are as good as you are going to make them, you go through the particles in either window and manually delete bad particles or manually add missed good particles (without changing the autoboxing).

-- To exclude large regions of the micrograph: Choose the erase option in the main controller and drag over the bad areas of your micrograph (e.g. ice contamination and particle aggregates).
+- ➡ To exclude large regions of the micrograph: Choose the erase option in the main controller and drag over the bad areas of your micrograph (e.g. ice contamination and particle aggregates).
 Unerasing will bring back particles that you accidentally removed, as long as you have not autoboxed after you erased.
-You change the radius of the erased region in the main controller or by holding down shift and moving the mouse wheel. - ➡ To delete bad particles individually: Hold down shift and left click on the bad particles, either in the main image display OR in the particle image display.
+You change the radius of the erased region in the main controller. - To delete bad particles individually: Hold down shift and left click on the bad particles, either in the main image display OR in the particle image display.
 In the main image display you can also hold down shift and left click and drag the cursor around to delete many particles at one time. - To add manual particles: Choose the manual button in the main controller and then click on the center of the particle you want to add manually.
-Manual boxes appear white and have the advantage of not changing the autoboxing results. - Once you have finished boxing the first image you can freeze it this prevents e2boxer from autoboxing the image automatically in the future should you ever reopen or reselect the image in the e2boxer interface.
+Manual boxes appear white and have the advantage of not changing the autoboxing results. - Once you have finished boxing the first image you should freeze it this prevents e2boxer from autoboxing the image automatically in the future if it detects that the underlying autoboxing parameters have changed.